Best Hotels in London: Our Guide

-From royal palaces to the tower of London, from designer shopping in Harrods to eating in some of the best restaurants in the world, finding the best luxury hotels in London might seem like a low priority when planning a city break.
+From royal palaces to the Tower of London, from designer shopping in Harrods to eating in some of the best restaurants in the world, finding the best hotels in London might seem like a low priority when planning a city break.
 So, if you want to concentrate your energy on your London itinerary, then don’t panic; we have already picked the best luxury hotels in London for you!

 As one of the most famous cities in the world, steeped in history, culture and world-renowned landmarks, it’s no wonder everyone is dying to visit London.
 From celebrities to highflyers, the world’s elite can be found vacationing in the capital, soaking up the vibrant atmosphere and relaxing in opulence.

 Whether you are looking to spend some time sightseeing or visiting for retail therapy, you’re going to need somewhere to stay.
 If luxury is a must on your vacations, then we have just the places for you.
 We have compiled a list of the best luxury hotels in London.
 From hipster opulence to regency luxury, we have something for everyone.